 The first step is determining what deliverables you want from a partner.
 Are you looking for a software solution or are you seeking a full-service approach that will support your institution and your students with customer service and quality control?
-Once decided, the following checklist can be used to further guide your search:
+Once decided, the following checklist can be used to further guide your search.

-OUTSOURCING CHECKLIST Does the partner have highly trained people, streamlined processes, and use advanced technology?
+Does the partner have highly trained people, streamlined processes, and use advanced technology?
 Does the partner understand and follow the third-party institutional requirements and responsibilities as outlined in Dear Colleague Letter ID: GEN-15-01?
+Does the partner's representatives work from a secure location?
 Is your partner FISMA (Federal Information Security Management Act) ready, so your students' data is secure at the highest level?
 Does the partner integrate industry leading data security with right-party verification before any information is exchanged to protect your student's privacy?
 Does the partner offer solutions that require little or no set-up or support from your IT department?
 Does the partner offer simple, budget-friendly pricing that is based strictly on performance?
 Does the partner offer real-time reporting options?
 Does the partner specify their service level agreement upfront and adhere to it even during peak processing periods?
 Does the partner have a well-defined quality control process?
 Does the partner maintain policies and procedures to ensure you maintain regulatory compliance?
+Does the partner provide email and phone support for students and families?